VA Loan Certificate Eligibility: What You Need to Know

 - The assignment unit and the current duty location

-Certificate of Eligibility for a Reserve or National Guard Member
+How to Obtain a COE for a Reserve or National Guard Member

 Unlike active-duty military personnel, reservists and National